mhofmann-Khoury/knit_script/README.md

 }
 ```

 The needles you pass to an operation can be any iterable of needles.
 If you provide integers they will be cast to front needles (e.g., `knit range(0,3)` -> `f0 f1 f2`).
-The needle list can come from a variable or as we have been showing from the following global sets of needles: `Front_Needles`, `Back_Needles`, `Needles`.
-The `Needles` keyword will sort the loops for all-needle knitting which may not be possible on all machines.
+The needle list can come from a variable, or as we have been showing from the following global sets of needles: `Front_Needles`, `Back_Needles`, `Needles`.
+The `Needles` keyword will sort the loops for all-needle knitting that may not be possible on all machines.

 But what if you don't want to keep track of which needles are currently holding loops, the ones you want to knit on?
 We have keyword for that! `Loops` will give you the set of all needles that currently hold a loop. `Front_Loops` and `Back_Loops` will give you the set of all front/back needles that hold loops.

 ### Un-Directed Carriage Passes
-Xfer and drop operations don't involve a yarn and as a result the direction of the carriage pass will not affect your knitted object.
+Xfer and drop operations don't involve a yarn, and as a result, the direction of the carriage pass will not affect your knitted object.
 Knitting machines tend to always do drops in a Rightward pass.
 Xfers seem to happen in whatever direction they feel like, depending on how your machine is configured.
-Because of this you will do these operations in a different control structure with optional parameters for the racking and target bed.
+Because of this, you will do these operations in a different control structure with optional parameters for the racking and target bed.

 ```KnitScript
 drop <needles>;